huggingface/community-events/gradio-blocks/README.md

 Steps to add Gradio Spaces to the Gradio Blocks Party org
 1. Create an account on Hugging Face
-2. Join the [Gradio Blocks Party Organization](https://huggingface.co/Gradio-Blocks) by clicking "Join Organization" button in the organization page
+2. Join the Gradio Blocks Party Organization by clicking "Join Organization" button in the organization page or using the shared link above
-3. Once your request is approved, add your space using the Gradio SDK
+3. Once your request is approved, add your space using the Gradio SDK and share the link with the community!

 ## LeaderBoard for Most Popular Blocks Event Spaces based on Likes